nihalsuri/raceup_e_integrity_check/README.md

 Optional recruitement task for software department at RaceUP-e

 ## Rules
--Don’t change integrity_check_db.h and integrity_check_db.c files.
+*Don’t change integrity_check_db.h and integrity_check_db.c files.
--Comments that explain what you are doing and your way of thinking are very welcomed
+*Comments that explain what you are doing and your way of thinking are very welcomed
--NO OTHER EXTERNAL LIBRARIES ALLOWED
+*NO OTHER EXTERNAL LIBRARIES ALLOWED

 ## Getting Started